filoxo/react-visible-focus/README.md

 # react-visible-focus

-This component attempts to emulate the [:focus-visible pseudoselector](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible) behavior, though it does not follow the spec completely, using similar heuristics.
+This component attempts to emulate the [:focus-visible pseudoselector](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible) behavior using similar heuristics but does not follow the spec completely

 ## Installation